← Back to 史記

 使 使

 In the twelfth year of Duke Zhuang's reign, Duke Huan of Qi first became hegemon.
 In the sixteenth year, together with Song and Wei, they attacked King Hui of Zhou.
 King Hui fled to Wen, and they established King Hui's younger brother Tui as King of Zhou.
-In the seventeenth year, Zheng captured Yan Zhong Fu and restored King Hui to Zhou.
-In the twenty-seventh year, the Mountain Rong came to invade us.
-Duke Huan of Qi rescued Yan, then went north to attack the Mountain Rong and returned.
+In the seventeenth year, Zheng captured Yan's Zhong Fu and restored King Hui to the Zhou court.
+In the twenty-seventh year, the Mountain Rong invaded us.
+Duke Huan of Qi rescued Yan, then went north to attack the Mountain Rong before returning.
 The Yan ruler escorted Duke Huan of Qi out of the border.
-Duke Huan then ceded the territory that Yan had reached to Yan, making Yan jointly pay tribute to the Son of Heaven, as in the duty during the time of Chengzhou; He made Yan restore the Duke of Shao's methods.
+Duke Huan then ceded to Yan the territory he had taken, making Yan jointly pay tribute to the Son of Heaven, as in the duty during the time of Chengzhou; He had Yan restore the methods of the Duke of Shao.
 He died in the thirty-third year of his reign, and his son Duke Xiang succeeded him.

 10

 In the twenty-sixth year of Duke Xiang's reign, Duke Wen of Jin held the meeting at Jiantu and was called hegemon.
-In the thirty-first year, the Qin army was defeated at Xiao.
+In the thirty-first year, Qin’s army suffered defeat at Xiao.
 In the thirty-seventh year, Duke Mu of Qin died.
 In the fortieth year, Duke Xiang died, and Duke Huan succeeded him.

 11